briansukhnandan/nvim/README.md

 - However my config also works well if you prefer your `<leader>` key to be `,`!
 - This config also integrates well with `Neovide` if that's your cup of tea.
 To increase/decrease scale use `<C-->` and `<C-=>`.
 By default scale will be set at `0.75`.

+### Colorscheme
+- Right now I use Atom's One Dark colorscheme.
+- You can toggle between light/dark mode with `<C-x>tt`

 ### Splitting Windows
 - Split Horizontally: `\sh`
 - Split Vertically: `\sv`